 1) When Console Manager is activated, where is the site located in the server's file directory?

-Can you help on how to troubleshoot this issue?
+Can you help troubleshoot this issue?

 With 11.7 SP1 AP now uses NodeJS rather than IIS, which is no longer distributed.